eduardopezzi/Offchain_vote_system/README.md

 This application is one exemple how to use blockchain on and off-chain features to make more secure solutions.
 Using merkle tree and hash functions makes this solution reliable and decentralized as once the list of voters are set, it impossible to tamper the key that enable each voter to vote.

 Also, this contract was developed with some security measures to make the voting system secure and reliable.
 It was included two modifiers, one to stop the poll when it is finished or if any problem happens.
 Another one is to set only owner permission to stop the contract or othe future function as it requires.

+As it is a simple smartcontract and it does not involve exchange of values and, therefore, it reduces risks of attack.
+However, Denail of Service Attacks was considered as the contract has a loop inside of function.
+To prevent DoS attack was inserted a limit of witnesses, avoiding cost of function execution exceeds block gas limit.

 ## Authors